 Background

 The CAVA (human Communication: an Audio-Visual Archive) repository contains rights-cleared primary audio and video recordings made by UCL’s human communication researchers and their associates.
 The British Sign Language Corpus Project (BSLCP) section of the CAVA repository contains video recordings of BSL video data from 249 deaf signers of BSL from 8 regions around the UK: London (L), Bristol (BL), Cardiff (CF), Birmingham (BM), Newcastle (N), Manchester (M), Glasgow (G) and Belfast (BF).
 The participants are mixed for gender, age group, age of BSL acquisition, social class and ethnicity.
 There are 2 levels of access.
 The Open Access data includes narratives (n) and lexical elicitation (l), and the Restricted Access data includes interviews (i), conversation (c) and some combined narrative followed by conversation (n-c) – for more detail see BSLCP Activities.
 All participants were filmed in pairs for all activities, with three cameras: one on each participant, and one on the pair.
+Some annotations are available as well (see below for details).

-Example Resource titles and what they mean:
+Example Video Resource filenames and what they mean:

 BF9+10i = Belfast participants number 9 and 10 in the interview activity